OCR-D/quiver-benchmarks/README.md

-# QuiVer Benchmarks
+# QuiVer Benchmarks – Local

-QuiVer Benchmarks is a tool that helps you decide which OCR-D workflows are most suitable for your data.
+"QuiVer Benchmarks – Local" is a tool that helps you decide which OCR-D workflows are most suitable for your data.
-It executes preset workflows on [different kinds of Ground Truth](#ground-truth-used) and evaluates the result.
+It executes preset or custom workflows on [Ground Truth](#ground-truth-used) and evaluates the result with [`dinglehopper`](https://github.com/qurator-spk/dinglehopper).
-The results with the most recent version of [ocrd_all](https://github.com/OCR-D/ocrd_all) can be viewed at [https://ocr-d.de/quiver-frontend](https://ocr-d.de/quiver-frontend/#/workflows?view=list).

 This repository holds everything needed to automatically execute different OCR-D workflows on images and evaluate the outcomes.
 It creates benchmarks for OCR-D data in a containerized environment.
-QuiVer Benchmarks currently runs in an automated workflow (CI/CD).

-QuiVer Benchmarks is based on `ocrd/all:maximum` and has all OCR-D processors at hand that a workflow might use.
+QuiVer Benchmarks – Local is based on `ocrd/all:maximum` and has all OCR-D processors at hand that a workflow might use.

 ## Requirements

 - Docker >= 23.0.0
 - [Docker Compose plugin](https://docs.docker.com/compose/install/linux/#install-using-the-repository)
 - make
+- python3

-To speed up QuiVer Benchmarks you can mount already downloaded text recognition models to `/usr/local/share/ocrd-resources/` in `docker-compose.yml` by adding
+To speed up QuiVer Benchmarks – Local you can mount already downloaded text recognition models to `/usr/local/share/ocrd-resources/` in `docker-compose.yml` by adding

 ```yml
 - path/to/your/models:/usr/local/share/ocrd-resources/